 Out of the window of my Royal Air Maroc flight into New York last week, one of the most exotic things I saw below was red-colored leaves.
 We seemed to be flying over a suburban area of Long Island.
 Little houses, knitted together with streets and autumnal trees, reminded me of the feeling I get about New England: thoroughly “American” but from my perspective, never quite “home.”
 I was flying in from Casablanca after having changed planes from Dakar; almost everyone on the plane was Moroccan.
-As I’ve experienced from plane rides I’ve taken in developing countries (or on American flights when the ride has been especially turbulent), everyone clapped when the plane landed, me included.
+As I’ve experienced from other plane rides I’ve taken in developing countries, everyone clapped when the plane landed, myself included.
 Perhaps it was to thank the crew.
 Or to rejoice in the end of a cramped situation.
 For me, it was for being alive and back in New York.

 My first night back, my friend Jessica acted as my stylist as we used her wardrobe to pick out some updated, weather-appropriate clothing for me to wear so that we could go out to dinner in Brooklyn.
 I was like a clean slate—not used to the cold yet, no pulse on fashion yet, and only hesitant memories of which train stops where.
 I had lived in New York for the same amount of time I had lived in Senegal.
 I was an American on reset.